erilu/R-for-data-science-walkthrough/r4ds_chapters1-3_walkthrough.md

 3.5.1 Exercises
 ---------------

-1.What happens if you facet on a continuous variable?
+### 1. What happens if you facet on a continuous variable?

 Let's try faceting on city miles per gallon (cty):